alanng10/class-lang/Docue/Article/Sande/a.md

 A ref has no type.
 Int is 64 bits.
 Ref is 64 bits.
 Int value is stored in ref value 64 bits.
+Struct any is passed with ref.
+Type is used for variable storage.
+And for struct var get and set.
 A struct type can be builtin string struct type or struct type that has StructName.
-Struct any is passed with ref.

 Sande Lang does not need cast operate.